prof-rossetti/gwu-badm-2301-201509/notes/0-context.md

 # Introduction to this Course

-todo: personal intoductions,
+Personal Introductions

+Objectives and Policies

- its a good time to be in tech, its a good time to be a GW business student, where this course fits in relation to others offered, objectives and policies, etc
+"Its a good time to be in tech"

+"Its a good time to be a GW business student"

 The Intersection of Technology and Business